Opening Time: 8:00 AM – 5:00 PM

 Once you submit your application, within one to two weeks you will receive a notification from USCIS informing you of your biometrics appointment.
 Sometimes, USCIS will also inform you that you need to submit further documents.

-How Long Does It Take to Renew Green Card?
+How Long Does It Take to Renew a Green Card?

-Once USCIS receives your renewal form, it takes between 1.5 and 12 months for the application to be processed.
-This may sound like a long wait, so if you need your green card sooner, you may ask USCIS to provide you with an Alien Documentation, Identification & Telecommunications (ADIT) stamp.
-The ADIT stamp may be provided if you need to prove you’re a lawful permanent resident of the U.S.
+Once USCIS receives your renewal form, it takes between 1.5 and 12 months for the application to be fully processed.
+This may sound like a long wait, especially if you have travel plans, employment needs, or other time-sensitive matters.
+So if you need your green card sooner, you may ask USCIS to provide you with an Alien Documentation, Identification & Telecommunications (ADIT) stamp.
+The ADIT stamp may be provided if you need to prove you’re a lawful permanent resident of the U.S while your renewal application is still pending.

 Can You Renew Your Green Card While Outside of the United States?